DNRC/FCG-User-Documentation/docs/code-generation.md

 : A short title for what this financial code will be used for.
 This field will auto-fill and become uneditable if an IRWIN incident is selected.
-For administrative codes that don't have an IRWIN incident, this field must be manually filled out.
+For administrative codes that don't have an IRWIN incident, this field must be manually filled in.

 Activity Role
 : The activity role type that will be associated with the